Now accepting patients nationwide. Find care near you.

 Not ready for penetrative sex?
 There are many other ways to feel good solo or with a partner.
 Check out an intro to outercourse here.
 And if sex of any kind is intimidating, we recommend finding pleasure through sensate touch.

-TIPS for avoiding pain and maximizing pleasure
+TIPS for avoiding pain & maximizing pleasure

 For you: